shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - Cognition
 permalink: /narration/
 ---
-Everything should fit
-Martin Heidegger

-You cant derive odd from is - no matter how much information u have .
 # Medium
 Stories define how we consume information,  create emotional experience, expand our view of the world.
 Telling stories is in human nature.